AlibabaCloudDocs/petadata/intl.en-US/API Reference/Responses.md

 After an API operation is called, data is returned in a unified format.
 An HTTP status code that starts with `2xx` indicates that the call is successful.
 An HTTP status code that starts with `4xx` or `5xx` indicates that the call fails.

-For a successful call, data is usually returned in XML or JSON format.
-When you call an operation, you can specify the format of the returned data in the request parameters.
+For a successful request, data is usually returned in XML or JSON format.
+When you call an API, you can specify the format of the returned data in the request parameters.
 The default format is XML.
 To make the responses more reader-friendly, the format of the sample responses in this topic is slightly adjusted.
 The actual responses are not formatted with line breaks or indentation.

 ## Successful responses {#section_khb_jjy_gbb .section}